Anastasia-Labs/design-patterns/STAKE-VALIDATOR.md

 For e.g.

 ```
-Inputs     :  [swapOrderA, swapOrderC, randomInput3, swapOrderB, randomInput1, randomInput2]          // random inputs are not routing script inputs
+Inputs     :  [scriptInputA, scriptInputC, randomInput3, scriptInputB, randomInput1, randomInput2]          // random inputs are not the concerned script inputs
-Outputs    :  [swapOutputA, swapOutputB, swapOutputC, randomOuput1, randomOutput2, randomOutput3]
+Outputs    :  [outputA, outputB, outputC, randomOuput1, randomOutput2, randomOutput3]
 InputIdxs  :  [0, 1, 3]
 OutputIdxs :  [0, 2, 1]
 ```

+Here the validator needs to check that there are no duplicate indices in either of the lists.
 While its easy to understand and declare indices of outputs (the order in which outputs appear in the tx builder), we cannot control the order of inputs as seen by the script.
 As inputs are sorted lexicographically based on their output reference, first by Tx#Id and then by Tx#Idx.
 WIP ...